nickfargo/state/src/state.coffee.md

         ABSTRACT    |  CONCRETE    |  DEFAULT    |
         REFLECTIVE  |
         HISTORY     |  RETAINED    |  SHALLOW    |
-        CONCURRENT
+        CONCURRENT  |
+        NORMAL

 ### [Supporting classes](#state--supporting-classes)

-These are keyed here for shape order, and will be valued by the respective constructors after they are created.
+These are keyed here as a placeholder, and will be valued by the respective constructors after they are created.

       Expression: null